NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

         jitter2.0/f.json                         \
         jitter0.0/n-cameras.txt                  \
         -o jitter_solve/run

+Here we used ``--max-pairwise-matches 3000`` as the linescan camera has many matches with each frame camera image, and there are many such frame camera images.
+A much larger number would be used if we had only a couple of linescan camera images and no frame camera images.

 Notice that the nadir-looking frame images are read from a list, in ``jitter0.0/n-images.txt``.
 This file is created by ``sat_sim``.
 All the images